Disney Conservation Fund: Inspiring Action - Annual Conservation Grants

 The fund also seeks to support projects taking place in areas where Disney has a significant business focus, including the regions and priority areas below:

-- Marine: Alaska, Australia, California, China, Eastern Gulf of Mexico (especially in/near Florida), Hawaii, Indo-Pacific, and Western Atlantic; will also consider marine projects occurring near other priority countries/states listed
+- Marine: Australia, China, Indo-Pacific, U.S. Pacific (Alaska, California, Hawaii), Western Atlantic (Antigua, Bahamas (Castaway Cay, Nassau), Barbados, British Virgin Islands, Cayman Islands, Eastern Gulf of Mexico (especially in/near Florida), Grenada, Puerto Rico, St. Lucia, St. Kitts, St. Maarten, St. Thomas); will also consider marine projects occurring near other priority areas listed

-- North America: Mexico, Alaska, California, Connecticut, Florida, Georgia, Hawaii, Illinois, New York, Pennsylvania, North Carolina, South Carolina, Texas, Washington
+- USA: Alaska, California, Connecticut, Florida, Georgia, Hawaii, Illinois, Maine, New York, Pennsylvania, North Carolina, South Carolina, Texas, Washington; Mexico;

 We will also consider support for projects focused on species/habitats featured at Disney’s Animal Kingdom or The Seas with Nemo and Friends at Epcot.